IBM/unitxt/docs/blog/inference_engines.rst

 1. **Producing Data in Chat API Format**
    Unitxt now can produces data in the widely adopted Chat API format.
-   This ensures compatibility with popular LLM APIs without requiring extra formatting.
+   This ensures compatibility with popular LLM Provider APIs and avoid the need from custom per model formatting.
-   By aligning with the OpenAI Chat API standard, we simplify workflows significantly.
+   Additionally, the format supports multiple modalities such as text, images, and videos.

 2. **A Comprehensive Array of Inference Engines**
-   We are adding wrappers for local inference platforms like Llama and Hugging Face.
+   We added wrappers for local inference platforms like Llama and Hugging Face as well as remote APIs such as LiteLLM, OpenAI, Watsonx, and more.

-   Additionally, multi-API platforms like LiteLLM and Watsonx are now fully supported.
-   These wrappers make executing inference tasks seamless and platform-agnostic.
+   These wrappers make executing evaluation and inference tasks seamless and platform-agnostic, in just a `few lines of code <https://github.com/IBM/unitxt/blob/main/examples/evaluate_existing_dataset_with_install.py>`_

 .. code-block:: python